 Pam Popper is Executive Director of Wellness Forum Health.
 The company offers educational programs for consumer and healthcare providers that facilitate evidence-base, collaborative and informed decision making for health-related matters.
+Pam is also the founder and president of The Wellness Forum Institute for Health Studies.

-Pam serves on the Physician's Steering Committee and the President's Board for the Physicians' Committee for Responsible Medicine in Washington D.C.
-She served as part of Dr. T. Colin Campbell's teaching team at eCornell, teaching part of a certification course on plant-based nutrition.
-She has been featured in many widely distributed documentaries, including Processed People and Making a Killing and appeared in the acclaimed documentary Forks Over Knives, which played in major theaters throughout North America in 2011.
-She is one of the coauthors of the companion book which was on the New York Times bestseller list for 66 weeks.
-Her most recent films are Food Choices and The Yoyo Effect.
+Pam has been featured in many widely distributed documentaries, including Processed People and Making a Killing and appeared in the acclaimed documentary Forks Over Knives, which played in major theaters throughout North America in 2011.
+She is one of the co-authors of the companion book which was on the New York Times bestseller list for 66 weeks.
+Her most recent films are Food Choices and Diet Fiction.
 Her most recent books are Food Over Medicine: The Conversation That Can Save Your Life, and Food Choices: The Book.

 Pam is also a public policy expert, and continually works toward changing laws that interfere with patients' right to choose their health provider and method of care.
-She has testified in front of legislative committees on numerous occasions, and has testified twice in front of the USDA's Dietary Guidelines Advisory Committee.
+She has testified in front of legislative committees on numerous occasions, and has testified three times in front of the USDA's Dietary Guidelines Advisory Committee.